yanyanfu/yanyanfu.github.io/_pages/about.md

 **Yan, Y.**, Cooper, N., Chaparro, O., Moran, K., and Poshyvanyk, D., “Semantic GUI Scene Learning and Video Alignment for Detecting Duplicate Video-based Bug Reports”, in Proceedings of the 46th IEEE/ACM International Conference on Software Engineering (ICSE’24), Lisbon, Portugal, April 14-20, 2024

-**Yan, Y.**, Cooper, N., Chaparro, O., Moran, K., and Poshyvanyk, D., “On Improving Management of Duplicate Video-Based Bug Reports”, in Proceedings of the 46th IEEE/ACM International Conference on Software Engineering (ICSE’24), Doctoral Smposium, Lisbon, Portugal, April 14-20, 2024
+**Yan, Y.**, “On Improving Management of Duplicate Video-Based Bug Reports”, in Proceedings of the 46th IEEE/ACM International Conference on Software Engineering (ICSE’24), Doctoral Smposium, Lisbon, Portugal, April 14-20, 2024

 Chen, A., **Yan, Y.**, and Poshyvanyk, D. “ACER: An AST-based Call Graph Generator Framework”, in Proceedings of the 23rd International Working Conference on Source Code Analysis and Manipulation (SCAM’23), Bogotà, Colombia, October 2-3th, 2023